Tag: interconnected smoke alarm

 • Do not throw lithium-ion batteries in the regular wheelie bin to prevent potential fires.
 Ensure that you tape the terminals of used batteries with clear sticky tape before taking them to your local Council’s drop off point / recovery centre.

-10. Install Interconnected Smoke Detectors:
+10. Install Interconnected Smoke Alarms:

 Summary